sidpawar27/MAD-TY-RIT/README.md

 # MAD-TY-RIT
-This repository created for uploading source code of Android apps developed by Students during practical sessions of Andrid app development course.
+This repository created for uploading source code of Android apps developed by Students during practical sessions of Android app development course.